-Continue with a full installation instructions starting with section Installing CentOS Updates on page 19.
+Continue with the full installation instructions starting with section Installing CentOS Updates on page 18 and continuing through section Installing RedHawk Updates from the Updates Web Site on page 32.
 Once you complete those instructions the upgrade is complete.

 7.0.
 NVIDIA Graphics Configuration